Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: The generalized no-go theorem in two dimensions

-In the actual ZZWY model no effort was made to trace the induced four-fermion operators, and certainly not to tune them to zero.
-It must therefore be assumed that they are present with $O(1)$ couplings.\footnote{ Readers can convince themselves that four-fermion operators associated with the edge-A massless states naturally arise within the strong-coupling expansion discussed in Sec.~\ref{slimit}. } This raises the next question: Is it possible to evade the generalized no-go theorem and build a two-dimensional lattice chiral gauge theory at the price of inducing additional four-fermion interactions?
+In the actual ZZWY model no effort was made to trace the induced four-fermion interactions, and certainly not to tune them to zero.
+It must therefore be assumed that all four-fermion interactions consistent with the symmetries of the model are present with $O(1)$ couplings.\footnote{ The actual point splittings of the 6-fermion interaction terms of the ZZWY model were not specified in Ref.~\cite{ZZWY}.
+Assuming concrete point splittings for definiteness, we have checked that (derivative less) four-fermion interactions built from the edge-A fields are induced naturally within the strong-coupling expansion discussed in Sec.~\ref{slimit}. } This raises the next question: Is it possible to evade the generalized no-go theorem and build a two-dimensional lattice chiral gauge theory at the price of inducing additional four-fermion interactions?
 Technically, the presence of marginal (equivalently, renormalizable) interactions in the reduced model invalidates the requirement that $\Heff(p)$ has a continuous first derivative at all the degeneracy points.
 Indeed, if the self-energy correction in Eq.~(\ref{relz1log}) comes from a marginal operator, we will have $n-d-1=0$.
 Hence, while $E(p)$ remains a continuous function of $p$, its derivative is not.
 A similar conclusion applies if the reduced model has massless bosonic states in addition to the massless fermions, which allows for additional relevant and marginal operators.

 Nevertheless, closer scrutiny reveals that doublers may still be present.
 Our strategy at this point is to appeal to the simplest form of the no-go theorem put forward by Karsten and Smit \cite{KS}, and apply it to $\Heff(p)$.
 We consider an eigenvalue $E(p)$ of $\Heff(p)$, assuming only that the dispersion curve $E(p)$ is continuous.
 Then, as $p$ traverses the periodic Brillouin zone, every crossing of $E(p)$ from negative to positive values must be followed by a crossing in the opposite direction, from positive to negative values.\footnote{ In general the dispersion curve $E(p)$ can wrap around the Brillouin more than once.
-In that case, crossings from both negative to positive and from positive to negative values can happen at the same value of $p$. }
+In that case, crossings from both negative to positive and from positive to negative values can happen at the same value of $p$.
+Notice also that a discontinuous derivative of the form $E(p) \sim |p|$ is not consistent with relativistic invariance. }